 What do I need in my emergency preparedness plan?

 At SMUD, we prepare all year to make sure you have safe and reliable electric service at your home or business.
 We want to offer you tools to prepare your home and family in case of an emergency.
 Use this guide to help you get ready.
 The safety of our employees, customers and community is our top priority.
 We encourage customers to take steps to prepare for wildfires.
 Visit CAL FIRE Ready for Wildfire for more information.
-For statewide wildfire recovery resources, visit California Governor's Office of Emergency Services.
+The State of California has also created a one stop website, response.ca.gov, to provide information about wildfires, local resources and preparedness information that can help you be ready for the unknown.

 If I am a MED Rate customer will my power be shut off?